Rapiiidooo/image-scraper/README.md

 - Firefox : https://github.com/mozilla/geckodriver/releases
 - PhantomJS : http://phantomjs.org/download.html

-Or you will have to give the path manually in the option.
+Otherwise you will have to give the path manually in the option.

 ## Licence